Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-tools/features/2015-06-20-csv-asset-importer.md

 ## Overview

-CSV Asset Importer is a tool that accepts a CSV file whose rows represent an Asset to importer.
+CSV Asset Importer is a tool that accepts a CSV file whose rows represent an Asset to import.

 ## Important Considerations